Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 What are the signs and symptoms of Asperger syndrome?

-- Behavior and coordination problems: Your child may get very upset around new people or situations.
-He may be comforted when he repeats routines, rituals, or habits, such as hand-flapping or twisting.
-Sports or activities that require coordination may be hard for your child to do.
+- Behavior and coordination challenges may cause your child to get upset around new people or situations.
+He or she may be comforted by repeating routines, rituals, or habits.
+He or she may have problems tolerating light, sound, textures, or tastes.
+Sports or activities that need coordination may be hard for your child to do.

 How is Asperger syndrome diagnosed?